COVID-19, RSV, and FLU

 ** AT MINNEAPOLIS COMMUNITY ACUPUNCTURE WE WELCOME RETURNING PATIENTS TO SCHEDULE ONLINE OR CALL TO ARRANGE AN APPOINTMENT.
 NEW PATIENTS MUST CALL TO SCHEDULE THEIR INITIAL APPOINTMENT AND RECEIVE ORIENTATION TO THE CLINIC.
 612-708-8917 **

-PLEASE BE PREPARED TO MASK WHEN YOU COME TO MINNEAPOLIS COMMUNITY ACUPUNCTURE.
-For the protection of one another, and to keep the clinic safe and accessible to a wide range of individual health needs, all patients and staff are still required to wear a mask that covers their nose and mouth while in the clinic.
-YOU MUST PUT ON YOUR MASK PRIOR TO ENTRY INTO THE CLINIC.
-WE THANK YOU FOR UNDERSTANDING THAT WHEN WE ALL MASK WE COOPERATIVELY MAINTAIN A HEALTHY COMMUNITY.
-IF YOU NEED A MASK PLEASE LET US KNOW.
+**PLEASE BE PREPARED TO MASK WHEN YOU COME TO MINNEAPOLIS COMMUNITY ACUPUNCTURE.
+For the protection of one another, and to keep the clinic safe and accessible for a wide range of individual health needs, all patients and staff are required to wear a mask that covers their nose and mouth while in the clinic.
+We will give you a mask if you do not have one.
+WE THANK YOU FOR UNDERSTANDING THAT WHEN WE ALL MASK WE COOPERATIVELY MAINTAIN A HEALTHY COMMUNITY. . **

 **Regular acupuncture is an excellent immune booster and stress reliever, as well as an effective method to manage pain or inflammation.
 There also are herbal formulas to support the immune system and help you remain healthy. **